 Focuses on the application of economic tools to the evaluation of environmental amenities, the analysis of pollution control policies, the uses of renewable and nonrenewable resources, and the protection of biodiversity.
 Examines the strengths and weaknesses of the economic approach to those issues.

-Satisfies depth or breadth course requirement in Social Science Track of the Environmental Studies major or interdisciplinary minor.
+Satisfies depth and breadth course requirement in the Social Science Track of the Environmental Studies major or interdisciplinary minor.

-Economics 101 required and Calculus I or equivalent recommended.
+Economics 101 required; Calculus I or equivalent recommended.